punktDe/outofbandrendering/Readme.md

 # Punktde.OutOfBandRendering

-Supplies a EelHelper to do out of band rendering of fusion objects.
+Supplies an EelHelper to do out of band rendering of fusion objects.

 This can be useful to render snippets for quick-links in search.